Stratus-TEST/stratus-actions/README.md

 This repository uses an automated release process:

 1. When a Pull Request is opened to `main`, the release action automatically:
-   - Analyzes commit messages to determine version bump type
+   - Analyzes the last HEAD commit messages to determine version bump type
    - Creates a new version tag
    - Generates AI-powered release notes
    - Creates a GitHub release draft

 2. The version bump is determined by:
-   - Commit message prefixes (major, feat, fix, etc.)
+   - Commit message contains (major:, feat:, fix:, etc.)
-   - If no matching prefix is found and no default is set, the action exits without creating a release
+   - If no matching keyword is found and no default is set, the action exits without creating a release

 3. Release notes are automatically generated using Azure OpenAI, including:
    - Summary of changes